anchore/grype/README.md

 You can set the cache directory path using the environment variable `GRYPE_DB_CACHE_DIR`.

+#### Data staleness

+Grype needs up-to-date vulnerability information to provide good matches.
+By default, it will fail execution if the local database was not updated in the last 5 days.
+The data staleness check is configurable via the field `staleness-threshold`, under `db`.
+It uses golang's time duration syntax.
+Set it to 0 to disable staleness check.

 #### Offline and air-gapped environments

 By default, Grype checks for a new database on every run, by making a network call over the Internet.
 You can tell Grype not to perform this check by setting the environment variable `GRYPE_DB_AUTO_UPDATE` to `false`.